 These laws are nothing but an anti-freedom tactic, promoted by the anti-gun lobby, to seize guns.
 The USCCA remains committed to opposing such unconstitutional efforts on state and federal levels.

 Lastly, in case you missed it, I appeared on Lars Larson’s nationally syndicated radio show this past week to discuss how our members are prepared to defend themselves in active shooting situations.

 - “I know several people who have gone to worship who had no idea they were committing a felony.
 To me, it’s concerning because it makes any house of worship that happens to have a school an incredibly soft target.
 It leaves you pretty vulnerable.” -Church Operations Director Ron Davault on why Indiana should pass legislation allowing people to carry guns into churches (WXIN Fox-Indianapolis, IN)

 - Ten states have now passed “red flag” legislation in the last year.
 (The Washington Post)

 About Tim Schmidt

 Tim Schmidt, president and founder of the USCCA, received a B.S. in mechanical engineering from Michigan Tech University.
 After working for a medical equipment company and then a computer hardware company, Tim started his first successful business, Schmidt Engineering, in 1997.
 In 2003, Tim Schmidt and Tonnie Schmidt began publishing Concealed Carry Magazine, a self-defense magazine that focuses on responsible firearms ownership.
-The magazine grew into a national association providing self-defense education, training and legal protection to more than 300,000 members.
+The magazine grew into a national association providing self-defense education and training to more than 420,000 members.
 Tim enjoys boxing, running, reading, shooting and riding motorcycles.